sportdb/sport.db.archive/README.md

 ## Getting Started

 Step 1: Install all libraries (Ruby gems) using bundler.
-Issue
+Issue:

     $ bundle install

-Step 2: Copy a `football.db` into your app folder
+Step 2: Copy a `football.db` into your app folder.

 Step 3: Startup the web service (HTTP JSON API) using rack.
-Issue
+Issue:

     $ rackup

 That's it.
-Open your browser and try some services running on localhost on port 9292:
+Open your browser and try some services running on localhost on port 9292.
+Example:

 List all World Cup 2014 teams: